How do we arrange to get married?

 You can choose to marry in any Register Office in England or Wales, even though you do not live in the district covered by that office.
 You may also marry by civil ceremony in any Approved Premise.

-The Neath Register Office Wedding Suite is located in London Road, Neath.
+The Neath Port Talbot Register Office is located in Forster Road, Neath.
+SA11 3BN

-The Wedding Suite is situated on ground level and has complete access for pushchair and wheelchair users.
+The Register Office is situated on ground level and has access for pushchair and wheelchair users.

-Background music is played during the signing of the marriage register, and readings are permitted as enhancements to a wedding.
-These must be non-religious.
-Couples may also supply their own music for their marriage ceremony.
+Background music is played during the signing of the marriage register.
+Couples may supply their own music for the ceremony.

 Civil Marriages in Approved Premises